 Naples, the home of pizza, has a vibrant food scene with a large array of tasty foods and a rich tradition of street food and snacks, including arancini, panzerotti, and sfogliatelle.

-While Northern Italian food is richer in ingredients such as meat, cream, and cheese, Southern Italian food is famous for its vibrant, bold, and colourful ingredients and flavours.
+While Northern Italian food is richer in ingredients such as meat, cream, and cheese, Southern Italian food is famous for its vibrant, bold, and colourful ingredients and flavors.

 Places to Visit in Southern Italy